-We believe these goals are best achieved through a multistakeholder approach to developing policy.
-Legal and regulatory frameworks that benefit from input and cooperation of all stakeholders (government, business, the technical community and civil society) offer the most promising path to the benefits of connectivity and empowerment through technology and sustainable development.
+It draws upon consensus built policy positions and practice recommendations developed by the ICC Commission on the Digital Economy, which gathers experts from across sectors and regions of ICC’s far-reaching global network of multinational enterprises, SMEs and associations from around the world and across sectors.
+ICC BASIS, the leading voice of business in the international dialogues, is of the view that these goals are best achieved through the multi-stakeholder approach to developing policy.
+Legal and regulatory frameworks that benefit from input and cooperation of all stakeholders offer the most promising path to the benefits of connectivity and empowerment through technology and sustainable development.